-Unrecognized Gross Tax Benefit

-(in thousands)

-Balance as of September 30, 2014 \$ 620 Adjustments based on tax positions related to the current year Adjustments based on tax positions of prior years (207) Balance as of September 30, 2015 413 Adjustments based on tax positions related to the current year Adjustments based on tax positions of prior years (125) Balance as of September 30, 2016 \$ 288
+Unrecognized Gross Tax Benefit (in thousands) Balance as of September 30, 2014 \$ 620 Adjustments based on tax positions related to the current year Adjustments based on tax positions of prior years (207) Balance as of September 30, 2015 413 Adjustments based on tax positions related to the current year Adjustments based on tax positions of prior years (125) Balance as of September 30, 2016 \$ 288

+We believe that it is reasonably possible that all of the uncertain tax position will be paid or settled within the next 12 months.
 We file income tax returns in the U.S. federal, state, and local jurisdictions.
 In April 2015 the IRS completed its exam of the September 30, 2012 tax return and the Company was notified there were no changes to the originally filed return.
 There are no state income tax returns under examination.
 The following tax years remain open to assessment for each of the more significant jurisdictions where we are subject to income taxes: after fiscal year 2013 for the U.S. federal, after fiscal year 2012 for the State of New Mexico, and after fiscal year 2012 for the state of California.